-Honours is an additional credential a student may earn if s/he opts for the extra 20 credits needed for this in her/his own discipline.
-Honours is not indicative of class.
-This option is provided for academically extra brilliant students to acquire Honours.
-Honours is intended for a student to gain expertise/specialise in an area inside his/her major B.Tech discipline and to enrich knowledge in emerging/advanced areas in the branch of engineering concerned.
+Honours is an additional credential a student may earn if she/he opts for the extra 20 credits needed for this in her/his own discipline.
+Honours is not indicative of a class.
+The University is providing this option for academically extra brilliant students to acquire Honours.
+Honours is intended for a student to gain expertise/get specialized in an area inside his/her major B.Tech discipline and to enrich knowledge in emerging/advanced areas in the concerned branch of engineering.
 It is particularly suited for students aiming to pursue higher studies.
 Upon completion of Honours, a student will be better equipped to perform research in her/his branch of engineering.
 On successful accumulation of credits at the end of the programme, this will be mentioned in the Degree Certificate as "Bachelor of Technology in xxx, with Honours."
-The fact will also be reflected in the consolidated grade card, along with the list of courses taken.
-If one specified course cannot be earned during the course of the programme, Honours will not be awarded.
+The fact will also be reflected in the consolidated grade card, along with the list of course taken.
+If a student is not earning credits for any one of the specified course for getting Honours, she/he is not entitled to get Honours.
 The individual course credits earned, however, will be reflected in the consolidated grade card.

 The courses shall be grouped into maximum of 3 groups, each group representing a particular specialization in the branch.
-The students shall select only the courses from same group in all semesters.
+The students shall select only the courses from same bucket in all semesters.
 It means that the specialization is to be fixed by the student and cannot be changed subsequently.
 The internal evaluation, examination and grading shall be exactly as for other mandatory courses.
 The Honours courses shall be identified by H slot courses.